package cairn

 It can either log its result as log files, or launch a small terminal explorer of the derivation (in utf8), made with lambda-term.

-It is not made to be executed or very long inputs, as the trees would be too huge to be properly displayed (and understood), and the tool storing every step of the execution of the parser, a long execution would probably be heavy in memory.
+It is not made to be executed or very long inputs, as the trees would be too large to be properly displayed (and understood); besides, the tool stores every step of the execution of the parser, so a long execution would probably be heavy in memory.
 However, it has been tested on inputs of around several hundreds of tokens without memory issues or slowdown.

 Install